bruvellu/cephalic-furrow/3-text/furrow.md

 the embryo.
 Even more intriguingly, the cephalic furrow is ephemeral.
 It progressively unfolds in a couple of hours after gastrulation without leaving morphological traces [@Vincent1997-fa].
-A variety of roles have been proposed such as a mechanical separation of domains etc [@cfroles].
+A variety of roles have been proposed for the cephalic furrow, such as a mechanical separation of domains etc [@cfroles].
 In silico models suggest the cephalic furrow might act as a barrier to the tissue flows generated by the germ band extension during gastrulation [@Dicko2017-wz].
 However, the interactions of the cephalic furrow with other morphogenetic movements have not been investigated *in vivo* [@Kong2017-ac], and the physical role of the cephalic furrow remains unclear.

 In this study we investigate whether the cephalic furrow has a mechanical role during gastrulation by examining how the tissue interactions at the head--trunk boundary are impacted by defects in cephalic furrow formation.
-We find that cephalic furrow mutants show increased strain and ectopic buckling events in the monolayer epithelia of the head--trunk interface.
-We show this epithelial instability is the result of extrinsic forces and is caused by the coincident expansion of mitotic domains in the head, and the extension of the germ band in the trunk.
-Our data suggests the cephalic furrow role in normal development is to buffer these conflicting interactions by priming the folding and storing epithelial tissue out-of-plane, and thus preventing mechanical stress at the head--trunk boundary.
+We find that cephalic furrow mutants show increased strain and ectopic buckling events in the monolayer epithelium at the head--trunk interface.
+We show this epithelial instability is the result of extrinsic forces and is caused by the simultaneous expansion of mitotic domains in the head, and the extension of the germ band in the trunk.
+Our data suggests that the role of the cephalic furrow in normal development is to buffer these conflicting interactions by priming the folding and storing epithelial tissue out-of-plane, and thus preventing mechanical stress at the head--trunk boundary.

 <!--Its transient nature makes the cephalic furrow particularly challenging to investigate, and partly the reason why only a few mutants have been identified. -->